-quick closing valves
+Quick closing valves

-means a kind of pressure reducing valve in which the an automatic process control valve for fluid pressure control is used for unmanned machinery spaces means a device incorporating an automatically operating differential relief valve located between the two check valves, with two gate valves for isolating the necessary appurtenances for testing.
+means a kind of pressure reducing valve in which the automatic process control valve for fluid pressure control is used for unmanned machinery spaces.

+Reducedpressure-zone back-flow prevention device means a device incorporating an automatically operating differential relief valve located between the two check valves, with two gate valves for isolating the necessary appurtenances for testing.